lake-wg/authz/draft-selander-lake-authz.md

 ## Scheme "https" {#scheme-https}
 In case the scheme indicates "https", V MUST perform a TLS handshake with W and use HTTP.

+TBD: This should not be necessary for each device request; if there already is a TLS connection between V and W that should be reused.
+Similar considerations for 5.2 and 5.3.

 If the authentication credential CRED_V can be used in a TLS handshake, e.g. an X.509 certificate of a signature public key, then V SHOULD use it to authenticate to W as a client.
 If the authentication credential CRED_V cannot be used in a TLS handshake, e.g. if the public key is a static Diffie-Hellman key, then V SHOULD first perform a TLS handshake with W using available compatible keys.
-V MUST then perform an EDHOC handshake over the TLS connection proving to W the possession of the private key corresponding to CRED_V.
+V MUST then perform an EDHOC session over the TLS connection proving to W the possession of the private key corresponding to CRED_V.
-Performing the EDHOC handshake is only necessary if V did not authenticate with CRED_V in the TLS handshake with W.
+Performing the EDHOC session is only necessary if V did not authenticate with CRED_V in the TLS handshake with W.

 ## Scheme "coaps"
 In case the scheme indicates "coaps", V SHOULD perform a DTLS handshake with W and access the resources defined in {{uris}} using CoAP.
-The normative requirements in {{scheme-https}} on performing the DTLS and EDHOC handshakes remain the same, except that TLS is replaced with DTLS.
+The normative requirements in {{scheme-https}} on performing the DTLS handshake and EDHOC session remain the same, except that TLS is replaced with DTLS.

 ## Scheme "coap"
-In case the scheme indicates "coap", V SHOULD perform an EDHOC handshake with W, as specified in {{Appendix A of I-D.ietf-lake-edhoc}} and access the resources defined in {{uris}} using OSCORE and CoAP.
+In case the scheme indicates "coap", V SHOULD perform an EDHOC session with W, as specified in {{Appendix A of I-D.ietf-lake-edhoc}} and access the resources defined in {{uris}} using OSCORE and CoAP.
-The authentication credential in this EDHOC run MUST be CRED_V.
+The authentication credential in this EDHOC session MUST be CRED_V.

 ## URIs {#uris}